Morrison–Grady Plan: Truman

+Content

+Under the terms of the Morrison-Grady Plan, Jewish and Arab provinces would exercise self-rule under British oversight, and Jerusalem and the Negev would remain under direct British control.
+The sectors would be Jewish, Arab, Jerusalem, and the Negev region, which would all be under the general control of the British.
+Issues would be left primarily in the hands of local authorities, but the central government would have the final say.
+This led to ambiguity around how much power the local districts would actually have, which dissuaded the Zionists and the American government from negotiating on its behalf.
+The proposed Jewish province was also very small and densely populated.
+The plan included a provision for the admission of 100,000 displaced Jewish Persons.
+Through the Morrison-Grady Plan, the British hoped to maintain influence in the Middle East in the post-war era.

 Reactions

+American diplomat, Grady, insisted that the Jews had the "best land in Palestine," assuming the admission of around 100,000 from Europe under the British Mandate.
+According to The New York Times, under the Morrison-Grady plan, the Jews would be restricted to 1,500 square miles—a far more conservative number than the 2,600 that the Peel Report had initially recommended in 1936.
+Because of this, there was speculation that the British were attempting to construct a Jewish ghetto in Palestine.
+Truman denied these claims, noting that the "Jews get the best part of Palestine as their province."

-The Arab states discussed the plan with the British at the London Conference of 1946–47, rejected the plan on the grounds that it would lead to partition and instead proposed an independent unitary state.
+The Arab states discussed the plan with the British at the London Conference of 1946–47, rejected the plan on the grounds that it would lead to partition, and instead proposed an independent unitary state.
 The Jews refused to attend the conference since they had rejected the provisional autonomy plan at a separate Zionist conference.
-They made attendance conditioned on having their detained leaders released to represent them at the table, which the British did not permit.
+They made their attendance conditional on having their detained leaders released to represent them at the table, which the British did not permit.

 At a later meeting of the Conference the following February, Britain proposed a plan, known as the Bevin Plan, for a five-year British trusteeship.
 The trusteeship was to lead to a permanent settlement agreed by all parties.
 When both the Arabs and the Jews rejected the plan, Britain decided to refer the problem to the United Nations, which set up the United Nations Special Committee on Palestine.

-Negev settlement
+Leaks acquired by the United States press led to a published account of the plan.
+President Truman was encouraged by his advisor, James F. Byrnes, to make a public statement in support of the Morrison-Grady plan after Byrnes' meeting with Clement Attlee and Bevin in Paris.
+Truman never made such a statement and the attack on the King David Hotel motivated the British to attempt to implement the Morrison-Grady plan.

 In response to the plan, the Jewish Agency decided to settle the Negev in a scheme known as the 11 points in the Negev.